For the average person who wants to lose weight

-According to the largest such study, if you are eating a lot of refined carbohydrates (specifically, refined sugar) then there is an increase in longevity if you follow a calorie restricted diet.
-However, if you are eating very little refined carbohydrates then there is no increase in longevity if you follow a calorie restricted diet.
+According to the largest such study, if you are eating a lot of refined carbohydrates (especially sugar), there is an increase in longevity if you then change to a calorie restricted diet.
+However, if you are eating very little refined carbohydrates, there is no increase in longevity if you then change to a calorie restricted diet.

 Any tips about wine?

 Red wines are (usually) astringent, white wines are (usually) not astringent.
 Rose wines are in between.
-Astringency is a feeling in the mouth similar to that produced by clove.
-If you think that this feeling is similar to that of the dentist's numbing spray, you should not be surprised because that spray contains clove extract.
+Astringency is a feeling in the mouth similar to that produced by the dentist's numbing spray.

 The alcohol level of wine doesn't change with the wine's age.
 This is because the alcohol level remains fixed once the fermentation process ends (and wines are not sold before this happens).
 However, the changes which occur during the aging process do modify the perception of the alcohol level, usually amplifying the taste of alcohol.